junglesta/shaman-blog/src/content/post/know-destiny.md

 title: "How to know what is my destiny?"
 description: "Bro, figuring out your destiny is like trying to catch the perfect wave with a paper boat.
 You might not nail it on the first try, but the vibe?"
 publishDate: "10 jan 2024"
-tags: ["destiny", "journey", "destination", "enjoy"]
+tags: ["destiny", "journey", "destination", "enjoy", "stoked"]
 ---

 ## TLDR